 #2 Job Market

 Florida is an ideal business location.
 Its business-friendly environment attracts workers from across the globe, raising the demand for long-term rentals.
 There are some important employment statistics to keep in mind when investing in real estate in Florida.

 - Florida’s Gross Domestic Product (GDP) reached more than $1.1 trillion in 2020, a growth of approximately 52% over ten years.

 - The state’s unemployment rate was at 6.1% as of December 2020.
 In comparison, the nationwide unemployment rate was at 6.7%.
 However, industries in Florida such as construction, manufacturing, and transportation are seeing rapid signs of growth.

 - Florida is home to 30 Fortune 500 companies including Citrix Systems in Fort Lauderdale and Office Depot in Boca Raton.

 #3 Residential Rental Market

-The market for affordable housing will continue to grow in 2021 as more employees seek places where they can both work and live.
-Currently, the average rent in Florida is at $1.35 per square foot.
+The market for affordable housing will continue to grow in the following years as more employees seek places where they can both work and live.
+Currently, the average rent in Florida is $1.35 per square foot.
 Data from Zillow shows that the average rent for Florida homes is $1,790 — slightly higher than the U.S. national average of $1,650.
 The breakdown of the average rent (as of December 2020) can be seen below: